 We believe that health economists have ethical responsibilities relating to the social acceptability, adequacy for purpose and beneficial impact of their computational models.

 Misalignment between the values of model developers and those of the population groups affected by decisions based on their models presents significant ethical risks [8,13].
 The value judgments of model developers influence the assumptions, selection of model features and standards for evidence that shape the CHEM development process [14].
 These value judgments are rarely made explicit, omissions that may lead to socially unacceptable policy recommendations [13].
-For example, to reduce the risk of inequitable policy implementation, it may be important for of a model to predict the benefits of harms of an intervention for different sub-populations [6], but model developers may prefer to allocate a project budget to implementing other model features [8].
+For example, to reduce the risk of inequitable policy implementation, it may be important for of a model to predict the benefits or harms of an intervention for different sub-populations [6], but model developers may prefer to allocate a project budget to implementing other model features [8].

-Health economists have duties both to take sufficient care that a CHEM is adequate for the explicit purpose for which it was developed and to provide potential third party users with the means of assessing its adequacy for their proposed purposes [3,6,15,16].
+Health economists have duties both to take sufficient care that a CHEM is adequate for the explicit purpose for which it was developed and to provide potential third-party users with the means of assessing its adequacy for their proposed purposes [3,6,15,16].
 However, it is common for CHEMs to have serious methodological flaws [17,18]; insufficient validation [19–21], poor reproducibility [22–24]; and undeclared errors [25].

 Even an acceptable and adequate CHEM will have limited beneficial impact if it not much used, if it is mis-used or when its acceptability and adequacy rapidly decay.
 The scientific goals of generalisability (application without adaptation) and transferability (selective reuse and/or modification of model components) [26] are advanced when models are appropriately reused in new contexts.
 Reuse of models as components of other models can also make model implementation more efficient [27,28].
 Common barriers to model re-use include commercial and legal considerations [15,29], as well as challenges related to model transferability across jurisdictions [28].
 The temporal window for valid application of CHEMs is often limited by implementation choices that rarely facilitate routine updates [30].
 Without ongoing maintenance, a model may become less reliable with time [28], deterioration that model users may be unaware of, and has a growing risk of being deployed for purposes for which it is poorly suited [9].